 Add a field to the Details area to tell Power BI how to group the values.
 The field must be unique for each point you want to plot.

 Like a simple row number or ID field:

-Or if you don’t have that in your data, you can create a field that concatenates your X and Y values together into something unique per point:
+Or if you don’t have that in your data, create a field that concatenates your X and Y values together into something unique per point:

-Use the Query Editor to add an Index Column to your dataset.
+To create a new field, use the Power BI Desktop Query Editor to add an Index Column to your dataset.
 Then add this column to the Details area of your visualization.